FabricMC/fabric-docs/develop/items/custom-data-components.md

 @[code transcludeWith=::1](@/reference/latest/src/main/java/com/example/docs/component/ComponentWithTooltip.java)

-Then, you can register the `TooltipProvider` via `ComponentTooltipAppenderRegistry`.
+Then, you can register the `TooltipProvider` via `ItemComponentTooltipProviderRegistry`.
 This is called in `onInitialize` in the `ModInitializer`.

 @[code lang=java transcludeWith=#tooltip_provider](@/reference/latest/src/main/java/com/example/docs/ExampleMod.java)